alteryx/featuretools/docs/source/guides/deployment.rst

 Calculating Feature Matrix for New Data
 ***************************************

-We can use :meth:`featuretools.load_features` to read in a list of saved features for our new entity set.
+We can use :meth:`featuretools.load_features` to read in a list of saved features to calculate for our new entity set.

 .. ipython:: python

-    saved_features = ft.load_features('feature_definitions', es_test)
+    saved_features = ft.load_features('feature_definitions')

 .. ipython:: python
     :suppress: